Cut US ties? Alliance slams Trump threats

 “We must be very clear about this: backing the lunacy of Trump will see families pushed to the economic breaking point, businesses shut, and the very real possibility of New Zealand running out of fuel as international stocks dwindle.”

-He says there is both a moral argument and a pragmatic argument to cut ties with the Trump administration.
+He says there is both a moral and a pragmatic case to cut ties with the Trump administration.

 “If we continue to remain inside the Five Eyes and maintain these ANZUS-era vestiges, we aren’t protecting New Zealand, we are painting a target on our own backs.”